gregv12/csv-compiler/README.md

 A simple to use efficient java csv marshalling library driven by annotations.
 Converts a csv source into a stream of java beans for processing within an application, equivalent to a handwritten marshaller in performance.
-The annotation processor generates CSV marshallers at build time for classes annotated with ```@CsvMarshaller```, supported features:
+The annotation processor generates a CSV marshaller at build time for any class annotated with ```@CsvMarshaller```.

+Supported features:

-- Simple to use annotations
+- Simple to use annotations, automatically map CSV to POJO fields
+- Fully compliant csv parser for reading and writing csv
 - CSV data pipeline transformations
-- Fully compliant csv parser for reading and writing
 - Integrates with lombok to reduce boilerplate code
-- Configurable mappings for headers and columns
+- Override header to property mapping
 - Index or named column support for input files
-- Fields can be optional, default value substituted when absent and auto trimmed
+- Optional field support with default value injection
-- Full escaping support for quoted style fields, configurable
+- Full escaping support for quoted fields
 - Missing column support allows partial evaluation
 - Comments ignored, configurable
 - Empty lines ignored, configurable